kodervine/norecoin/README.md

 3. **Navigating with Pagination**:
    - The pagination controls below the table allows you to switch between pages.
+   - There is an input that allows users to jump between pages

 ## Built With